natia02/TbcDjango/README.md

 # TBC Django

-This is a Django project with one app, 'market', that includes a module called Book with its attributes and corresponding views.
+This is a Django project with one app, 'market', that includes modules for books, authors, and categories.
 I've organized views and models into separate folders for better structure.
-The project is designed such that a superuser can add books to the database and search for books by their name and author.

 ## Prerequisites